Gone to Earth (film): The Wild Heart

 Although he had been involved throughout the filming, Selznick disliked the finished film, and sued The Archers, Powell and Pressburger's production company, in order to change it.
 He lost the court case but discovered that he had the right to change the film for its American release.

 Selznick had the film reedited and some extra scenes shot in Hollywood under director Rouben Mamoulian to create the version known as The Wild Heart (1952).
 Selznick's changes were mostly additions to the film: a prologue, explanatory scenes (often literally, with labels or inscriptions on items) and more closeups of his wife, Jennifer Jones.
 The most infamous of the alterations are the scenes at the end when Jones is supposedly carrying a tame fox—in the additional scenes, the fox is obviously a stuffed toy.

 Selznick also deleted several scenes that he felt had lacked dramatic impact, some of which were major plot points.
-In his autobiographies, Powell claimed that Selznick only left about 35 minutes of the original film, but in fact, about two-thirds remains intact.
-Overall, Selznick cut the film's length by 28 minutes, from the original 110 to 82 minutes.
+In his autobiographies, Powell claimed that Selznick only left about 35 minutes of the original film and that everything else in the American version was shot by Mamoulian.